Akirathan/STM32-smart-heating/README.md

 It is basically just a container that holds windows and is responsible for their displaying.
 There is no restriction on controlling the windows, however there is a prefered way - to initialize all the windows and pass them to `WindowSystem` that reads user input and cycles through the windows accordingly until `Message::EXIT` is returned from one of the windows.
 One can then simply investigate windows' values and end the whole frame.
-Note that this all is done in `passControl` method.

 ### (Second) interrupts
 Class can get (second or minute) notifications (implemented as interrupts) if it implements `ISecCallback` or `IMinCallback` interface.
 Implementation of one of those interfaces forces the implementer to register the class for (second or minute) callbacks to `RTCController`.

-# Possible improvements

-There are many places where some error handler would be appropriate - for example when initializing RTC peripheral.
-Note that many of there places are annotated with TODOs.